delphimat/mini-allocine/Wookie/backend/README.md

 This directory will be for the back end API made with Nest.js

-Please put the `movies.json in the "data" folder`.
+Please put the `movies.json in the "resources" folder`.

 ###  URL